WLAW-FM

-WLAW-FM (97.5 MHz, "97.5 Nash Icon") is a radio station broadcasting a country music format.
-Licensed to Whitehall, Michigan, the station serves the Muskegon, Michigan market.
+WLAW-FM (97.5 MHz, "97.5 Nash Icon") was a radio station broadcasting a country music format.
+Licensed to Whitehall, Michigan, the station served the Muskegon, Michigan market.
 The station's programming was derived from Cumulus Media Networks' Hits & Favorites format until Westwood One took over.
-It is heard as far as Grand Rapids, Michigan, east of US-131, and it experiences interference from WJIM-FM from Lansing.
-It is now affiliated with Westwood One's country program.
-Also heard on W256DM 99.1 in Muskegon.
+It was heard as far as Grand Rapids, Michigan, east of U.S. Route 131, and it experienced interference from WJIM-FM from Lansing.
+It was last affiliated with Nash Icon, one of Westwood One's country networks.
+It was also heard on W256DM 99.1 in Muskegon.

 History

-The station began broadcasting on April 4, 1991 as WPBK-FM with a satellite-fed country format from Unistar Radio Networks, and became WEFG-FM ("Frog") soon afterward.
+The station began broadcasting on April 1, 1991, as WPBK-FM with a satellite-fed country format from Unistar Radio Networks, and became WEFG-FM ("Frog") soon afterward.
 In 1995, WEFG-FM's format changed to a 1970s-based classic hits format (as Eagle 97.5) satellite-fed from Westwood One.
 In 1999, Westwood One discontinued its 1970s hits format in favor of rhythmic oldies (tagged as "Groovin' Oldies"), and WEFG-FM continued with this format until switching back to country (as "Kickin' Country") in 2002 and then to sports in 2005.